bdeckard92/dupUT/02-Lesson-Plans/20-React/README.md

 * Students might feel a little overwhelmed with the new, unusual syntax.
 Remind them that ultimately we're still just working with JavaScript.
 Make sure they understand concepts rather than perfectly memorize syntax.
 Memorization will come with practice and repetition, so work on instilling concepts early on.

-* The first activity for this week will use `npx create-react-app` to create a practice React application `00-practice-app` that will be used for all the activities this week.
+* The first activity for this week will use `npx create-react-app` to create a practice React application `00-practice-app` which will be used for all the activities this week.

-* **Important**: In order to avoid continuous NPM installs, all of this week's activities' Solved and Unsolved folders include only a `src` folder.
+* **Important**: In order to avoid continuous npm installs, all of this week's activities' `Solved` `and` Unsolved folders include only a `src` folder.
 Swap out the `src` folder for each activity in `00-practice-app`.
 It's recommended that you completely restart the dev server between activities.

 * To avoid errors due to conflicting versions of ESLint in the repo, navigate to `00-practice-app` in the command line and run the following command: